finos/community/governance/Software-Projects/EasyCLA.md

 # FINOS CLA

 The FINOS IP policy specifies that projects should adopt the FINOS CLA.
-FINOS Board of Directors has adopted Individual and Corporate CLA derived from the commonly used Apache-style CLA template.
+The FINOS Governing Board has adopted both an Individual and a Corporate CLA derived from the commonly used Apache-style CLA template.

-FINOS uses [EasyCLA](https://lfcla.com) to ensure that all contributors have signed the appropriate documents when contributing to a project which requires a CLA.
+FINOS uses EasyCLA ([more information](https://lfx.linuxfoundation.org/tools/easycla), [direct access](https://lfcla.com) to ensure that all contributors have signed the appropriate documents when contributing to a project which requires a CLA.
 This tool was created and is maintained by the Linux Foundation, and has a number of features designed to support our open source project communities:

 * Once a contributor is authorized for one FINOS project, the signature is recognized for any other FINOS repositories that use EasyCLA.
-* Contributors may sign as individuals, or their company can sign on their behalf.
+* Contributors may sign as individuals, or be covered under a corporate CLA that their company has signed.
 * Companies who sign the CLA can authorize employee usernames individually, add an entire email domain, or specify a GitHub organization containing their employees as members.

 There is no cost to signing the FINOS CLA.
 Please note that this is different from [membership in FINOS](https://www.finos.org/membership-benefits).
 If your organization relies upon our projects, [please become a member](https://www.finos.org/members).
 Membership dues are an essential source of funding, and we rely upon them to support the FINOS project ecosystem.